centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 As stated above, all broker instances (central, RRD, modules) must use the same BBDO protocol version to be able to communicate.
 This means that pollers using 21.10 or older releases won't be able to send data to a 22.04 central server using BBDO 3.0.0.
 Please read carefully our upgrade procedure.

 ## Centreon Gorgone

+### 22.04.5

+Release date: `February 14, 2024`

+#### Security fix

+- [Security] Enabled whitelist of Centreon Gorgone commands by default to manage Centreon Engine and Broker processes and to limit escalations of potential future vulnerabilities.

+### 22.04.4

+Release date: `November 20, 2023`

+No Changes for this module in this version.

 ### 22.04.3